Punjabi culture: Religious themes

 Mural depicting a scene from Indic mythology, located within the Samadh of Maharaja Ranjit Singh in Lahore, ca.1840's.
 The mythological scene depicted is likely a Vaishnavist scene from the Mahabharata or Ramayana epics.

 Religious-themed murals are often found at religious shrines, such as Hindu and Sikh temples.
-Scenes from Indic mythology, such as the Mahabharata, are commonly found, an example being the unveiling of Draupadi.
+Scenes from Hindu mythology, such as the Mahabharata, are commonly found, an example being the unveiling of Draupadi.

 Religious murals depicting female figuratives were often Shaktist in-nature.
 A prevailing theme of the divine (the Shakti) incarnating in feminine form (these unique forms are given various names, such as Kali) to battle with negative forces (that are hostile to the deities and mankind), including demons (such as Mahishasura) and giants (such as Shumbha and Nishumbha), is a commonly witnessed scene of Punjabi murals.
 The scenes depicted by this category of wall paintings are seemingly drawn from the Markandeya Purana, which promotes the reverence of Shakti as the divine-mother figure.

 Other scenes found in Punjabi wall paintings seem to stem from the stories of the Bhagavata Purana.
 An example of a type of mural scene derived from it is Radha being surrounded by youthful gopis.
 Krishna is also commonly depicted alongside gopis in this sort of mural.
 Krishna is sometimes shown playing his flute whilst the gopis perform the ras-lila around him or he is shown stealing clothes from the gopis, an episode known as chira-harana.

 Aside from Hindu themes, there are also depictions based upon Sikh history and themes, such as Sikh gurus, martyrs (shaheeds), and religious figures (an example being bhagats).